gadget-inc/mobx-quick-tree/README.md

 - All Class Models need to subclass a base class created by the `ClassModel` base class generator
 - All Class Models need to be registered using the `@register` decorator
-- All view functions or getters on the class need to be decorated with the `@view` decorator.
-These are the functions that would be MST `.views()` or raw mobx `computed` functions.
 - All functions which mutate data must be decorated with the `@action` function.
 These are the functions that would be MST `.actions()` or raw mobx `action` functions.
+- Any undecorated functions or getters on the class will become views.
+These functions can only read data, and aren't allowed to mutate it.
+These are the functions that would be MST `.views()` or raw mobx `computed` functions.
+Views can also be explicitly decorated with the `@view` decorator.
-- All volatile properties (those excluded from MST snapshots) must be registered with the `@volatile` decorator.
-These are the properties that would be modeled using MST's `.volatile()` API
+- All [volatile](https://mobx-state-tree.js.org/concepts/volatiles) properties must be registered with the `@volatile` decorator.
+These are the properties that would be modeled using MST's `.volatile()` API and are excluded from any snapshots.

 #### Setting up a Class Model